How the data is provided:

 From ‘id’ in activities to ‘activity_id’ in checklists.

 From ‘id’ in deliverables to ‘deliverable_id’ in notes.

 From ‘id’ in activities to ‘activity_id’ in notes.

 From ‘review_item_id’ and ‘submit_item_id’ in checklists to ‘checklist_item_id’ in notes.

-From ‘name’ in activities to ‘entry_name’ in cost-packages.
+From ‘activity_class_id’ in activities to ‘entry_activity_class_id’ in cost-packages.